High Priority MeasureYes

 Performance Met: Antibiotic neither prescribed nor dispensed (4124F)

 Performance Not Met: Antibiotic prescribed or dispensed (4120F)

 Antibiotics are commonly misused and overused for a number of viral respiratory conditions where antibiotic treatment is not clinically indicated.
 (Scott J.G., D. Cohen, B. Dicicco-Bloom, 2001) About 80 percent of antibiotics prescribed for acute respiratory infections in adults are unnecessary, according to CDC prevention guidelines.
-In adults, antibiotics are most often (65–80 percent) prescribed for acute bronchitis, despite its viral origin.
+In adults, antibiotics are most often (65–80 percent) prescribed for acute bronchitis/bronchiolitis, despite its viral origin.
 The misuse and overuse of antibiotics contributes to antibiotic drug resistance, which is of public health concern due to the diminished efficacy of antibiotics against bacterial infections, particularly in sick patients and the elderly.
 (Austin D.J., Kristinsson, R.M.
 Anderson, 1999, Patterson, JE, 2001, Cohen ML, 1992, Lipsitch M, 2001)

 A HEDIS measure that highlights inappropriate antibiotic prescribing in adults for a common respiratory condition will help to raise awareness among clinicians and patients about inappropriate antibiotic use.
-Antibiotics are most often inappropriately prescribed in adults with acute bronchitis.
-This measure builds on an existing HEDIS measure targeting inappropriate antibiotic prescribing for children with upper respiratory infection (common cold), where antibiotics are also most often inappropriately prescribed.
+Antibiotics are most often inappropriately prescribed in adults with acute bronchitis/bronchiolitis.
+This measure builds on an existing HEDIS measure targeting inappropriate antibiotic prescribing for members with upper respiratory infection (common cold), where antibiotics are also most often inappropriately prescribed.
 (Chandran R., 2001, Gonzales R., J.F.
 Steiner, et al, 1999)